 Greek lemon potatoes are thick, moist potato wedges that are soft on the inside and a little crispy on the outside.

 The lemon flavor makes the potatoes taste OUTRAGEOUS!
 Honestly, I make these for dinner parties all of the time because my guests go crazy over them.

 I use Pomora Olive Oil for this recipe.
 Pomora Olive Oil is a high quality olive oil that seasons the potatoes beautifully.

 For more information on what I love about Pomora Olive Oil, click here!
 However, if you cannot use Pomora Olive Oil, use a good quality olive oil.

 This is an authentic Greek Lemon Potatoes Recipe.
 The roasted potatoes are super easy to make, they just take a bit of patience.

-- First you mix olive oil, chicken broth, and fresh squeezed lemon juice together.
+- First mix olive oil, chicken broth, and fresh squeezed lemon juice together.

-- Peel Russet potatoes and cut into large quarters.
+- Next, peel Russet potatoes and cut into large quarters.